 Written by Eugene Farrell

-With 30 years’ experience in the UK healthcare arena (both public and private), Eugene provides thought leadership for AXA and is our mental health lead.
+With 30 years’ experience in the UK healthcare arena (both public and private), Eugene provides thought leadership for AXA and is our Mental Health Consultancy Lead.

 Did you know that mindfulness can help to improve your mental and physical wellbeing?
 From anger and addiction to heart health, irritable bowel syndrome (IBS) and pain – mindfulness can help you manage a whole host of conditions.
 You can find out more about some of them in our article 10 health benefits of mindfulness.